GuidesFerritin · Iron

 • If supplementation is appropriate, what dose and form do you recommend?

-• Should we investigate the cause of low ferritin, particularly if it is recurring?
+• Should we investigate the cause, particularly if it keeps recurring?